JoysonAJ/invoice_builder_simple/README.md

 ---

+  ## 🧭 How to Use the Web App

+  - Register using your Full Name, Email, and Password.

+  - Your authentication session is stored in localStorage (for both login and registration).

+  - If you are already logged in, you’ll be automatically redirected to the Home screen.

+  - On the Home screen, you can upload a local PDF file — it will be displayed immediately within the app.

+  - You can also fill and submit the form — it won’t be stored anywhere; it just resets after submission.

+  - Logout when done to end your session.

 ## 🗂️ Folder Structure

 src/
   ├── assets/ # Images and static files

   ├── components/ # Reusable UI components
   │   └── PDFUploadAndViewer.tsx
   ├── context/ # Context API for authentication